-How the C and C++ libraries use the $$ user $$ libspace area might change in future releases.
+Note How the C and C++ libraries use the user_libspace area might change in future releases aeabi atexit() in C++ ABI for the ARM Architecture.

-1.5.6 C library functions to access subsections of the user libspace static data area on page 1-26.
+1.6.6 C library functions to access subsections of the user libspace static data area on page 1-28.